What is Live Streaming Technology and How Does it Work?

 What is Video Transcoding?

-Transcoding, often confused with encoding, is also essential to live streaming.
-This technological process makes multi-bitrate and adaptive bitrate streaming possible.
+Transcoding, often confused with encoding, is a technological process that makes multi-bitrate and adaptive bitrate streaming possible.
+Just to clarify, a bitrate refers to the quality of a video.

-Bitrate refers to the quality of a video.
-Video transcoding produces multiple renditions, or versions, of one video file in various qualities.
-This makes multi-bitrate streaming possible.
-Many broadcasters prefer multi-bitrate streaming because it allows users to access a rendition that works best for their internet connection.
+Video transcoding produces multiple renditions, or versions, of one video file in various qualities to enable multi-bitrate streaming.
+Many broadcasters prefer this streaming type because it allows users to access a rendition that works best for their internet connection.

 Adaptive bitrate video players automatically choose the appropriate rendition based on a viewer’s internet speed.
 This helps avoid lagging and buffering if a viewer has a poor internet connection.